Learn all about what TOG Rating is when it comes to baby’s clothing and how TOG Rating can help you feel confident in dressing your baby for sleep!

 Please note that these are guidelines and not hard-and-fast rules.

-The table above is a good place to start.
-However, the next thing to consider is what you know about your baby.
 Do they get cold often or overheat easily?
 Do they frequently sweat when they sleep?

 Some babies run naturally warmer or colder.
 The TOG rating that works best for your friend’s baby might not be the same for yours.

-Understanding your baby’s typical sleeping temperature will help you pick the right TOG rating and clothing combination for them.
 To keep your baby a safe temperature while they sleep, you should also know the signs of when your baby is too hot or cold.

-Signs that your baby is too hot include sweating, red cheeks, and/or increased breathing and heart rate.
 If your baby’s neck, chest, or tummy are cold to the touch, then they are probably too cold.

 Remember that it is always safer for your baby to be cooler rather than hotter when they sleep.
 You may want to start with lower TOG ratings first before building up to higher ratings.